 Won Young Yoon

-Won Young is an undergraduate student studying Medicine at the University of Manchester.
-He completed the International Baccalaureate at United World College South East Asia in Singapore.
-He is interested in MedTech particularly the use of medical devices and AI in medical settings.
+Won Young is a medical student at the University of Manchester.
+He is from South Korea but has lived in Egypt, Singapore and the United Arab Emirates.
+He completed the International Baccalaureate (Bilingual Diploma) at United World College South East Asia in Singapore.
+He is interested in MedTech, particularly the use of medical devices and AI in medical settings.

-Having planned big conferences and events, he is excited to join the NWBI committee as the Operations Lead.
+Having planned big conferences and events before, he has been on the NWBI committee as the Operations Lead since November 2018.
 He hopes to gain further insight into the biotechnology field and aspires to equip himself with the skills needed to contribute to the building of a meaningful mobile health solution.

-Outside of academics, he volunteers for various organisations in Manchester and attends a diverse range of conferences and hackathons around the UK.
+Outside of academics, he volunteers for various organisations and attends a diverse range of conferences and hackathons around the UK.

 © 2020 Won Young Yoon